Home

 Online Events – webinars tailored to the needs of the Irish community including Introduction to DARIAH-CAMPUS and Introduction to Social Sciences and Humanities Open Marketplace (SSHOMP)

-Follow us LinkedIn and Bluesky or sign up for our monthly newsletter
+Follow us on LinkedIn and Bluesky or sign up for our monthly newsletter

 Revisit our May 27th, 2025 Webinar: (Re)introduing DARIAH-IE on our YouTube Channel